 Trademarks

-Registering a trademark involves filing an application with the USPTO, providing information about your mark, the goods or services it represents, and a specimen demonstrating its use in commerce.
+Registering a trademark involves filing an application with the USPTO, providing information about your mark, the goods or services it represents, and a specimen demonstrating its use in commerce, which is a key part of how to register your intellectual property.

 The USPTO will review your application and, if approved, publish your mark in the Official Gazette for opposition.